goldi1027/EHL/README.md

 e.g., run "bash preprocessing_EHL.sh dao" This bash command creates all the indexes (visibility graph, hub label and EHL) needed for EHL for all the maps in the benchmark suite (dao).

 bash benchmark_EHL.sh [BENCHMARK_SUITE]
 e.g., run "bash benchmark_EHL.sh dao" This bash command runs queries for EHL for all the maps in the benchmark suite (dao) using the queries taken from MovingAI.
+The output shows the average runtime of an entire map's queries to the console.

 bash clean_index.sh [BENCHMARK_SUITE]
 e.g., run "bash clean_index.sh".
 This bash command deletes and cleans all indexes of EHL directories.